Tropical climate: Köppen climate classification

 The Köppen climate classification is the most widely used climate classification system.
 It defines a tropical climate as a region where the mean temperature of the coldest month is greater than or equal to 18 °C and does not fit into the criteria for B-group climates, classifying them as an A-group (tropical climate group).
-A-group regions are usually found in the tropics, below 23.5 latitude in both the southern and northern hemisphere; they include areas around the Equator, Central America, North-central portions of South America, central Africa, southern portions of Asia and parts of North Australia and the Pacific Ocean islands.
+A-group regions are usually found in the tropics, below 23.5 latitude in both the southern and northern hemispheres; they include areas around the Equator, Central America, North-central portions of South America, central Africa, southern portions of Asia and parts of North Australia and the Pacific Ocean islands.

 In Group A, there are three types of this climate: the tropical rainforest climate (Af), tropical monsoon climate (Am) and tropical wet and dry or savanna climate (Aw or As).
 All of the three climates are classified by their P_{dry} (short for precipitation of the driest month).
 Tropical rainforest climate's P_{dry} should be greater than or equal 60 mm.
 Tropical monsoon climate's P_{dry} should be in the range from $(100 - \tfrac{mean\ annual\ precipitation\ in\ mm}{25})$ to 60 mm.
 Tropical wet and dry or savanna climate's P_{dry} should be less than $(100 - \tfrac{mean\ annual\ precipitation\ in\ mm}{25})$.